 For new and experienced teachers alike, the idea of talking to a camera alone in a room can be very uncomfortable.
-Learning some tips and tricks for recording and editing your video introduction will be essential before you start applying for schools!
+Learning some tips and tricks for recording and editing your video introduction is essential before you start applying for schools!

-As more and more schools ask for a video introduction along with your application, it can be helpful to prepare a video in advance and put your best foot forward.
-The introduction video for schools can make or break an application so here are some key tips to sell yourself on camera.
+As more and more schools ask for a video introduction along with your application, it can be helpful to prepare a video in advance in order to put your best foot forward.
+The introduction video for schools can make or break an application, so here are some key tips to sell yourself on camera.

 How to rock your video introduction for job applications